 Advice and guidance on the health needs of migrant patients for healthcare practitioners.

-FGM has long term implications for physical, sexual, and psychological health, and girls and women who have been affected may need referral to specialist services.
+FGM has no medical justification or health benefits.
+It has long term consequences for physical, sexual, and psychological health.
+Girls and women who have been affected may need referral to specialist services.

 Female genital mutilation (FGM) refers to all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs, for non-medical reasons.

-The WHO estimates that over 125 million girls and women have been subjected to FGM in the 29 countries in Africa and the Middle East where FGM is concentrated.
+WHO estimates that over 200 million girls and women have been subjected to FGM in the 30 countries in Africa, the Middle East and Asia where FGM is concentrated.

 In the UK, it is estimated that: